kusumotonorio/factlog/README.md

 { mouseo X } query .
 ⟹ { H{ { X Jerry } } H{ { X Nibbles } } }
 ```
-The following code shows that if something is a cat, it's an animal.
+The following code shows that if something is a cat, it's an creature.
 Use `si` to write rules.
 ```
-{ animalo X } { cato X } si
+{ creatureo X } { cato X } si
 ```
-According to the rules above, "Tom is an animal." is answered to the following questions:
+According to the rules above, "Tom is an creature." is answered to the following questions:
 ```
-{ animalo Y } query .
+{ creatureo Y } query .
 ⟹ { H{ { Y Tom } } }
 ```
 The general form of `si` is: